gmoraleda/moraleda.info/_posts/2020-09-25-xcode-dynamic-icons.md

 It can be messy if there is no clear way to differentiate them at a glance, i.e. with the app icon, and can potentially lead to situations where testers insert test data into production or try _to QA_ a feature in the wrong app version.

-Our first approach at [Cluno] was to generate different icons for different versions and include all of them in the assets catalogue.
+Our first approach at [Cluno] was to generate different icons for different versions and include all of them in the assets catalog.
 This methods works straightforward but has two problems.
 First of all, it is not very flexible.
 The icons needs to be designed, attached to the project, and mapped to each configuration:

 {% include image.html url="/assets/blog/configurations.png" description="App Icons in Build Settings section" %}